owenmackwood/connn/README.md

 I wrote this project to run tournaments for game-playing agents written by my students.
 The idea came from an undergraduate AI course I took (many years ago now).
-In contrast to that course, the objective of the course I taught was not just to teach them about AI, but also good software development practices.
+In contrast to that course, the objective of the course I taught was not just to introduce them to AI, but also good software development practices.
 My students came from various backgrounds, and most had limited software development experience.
 As such, I created a few lessons to try and get them up to speed as quickly as possible.
 The content of those lessons can be found in the [Wiki](https://github.com/owenmackwood/connn/wiki).